ericatsu/rickandmorty/README.md

 # Rick And Morty Mobile App

-Browse and search the characters, locations and episodes of the Rick And Morty series using Flutter and GraphQL.
+Browse and search the Characters, Locations and Episodes of the Rick And Morty series using Flutter and GraphQL.

 ## Introduction